rohit23ahuja/know-your-money/README.md

 this loaded information needs to be saved in database. information that needs to be saved - account information, transactions, balances.

+#### Transaction Loading in DB
+* define table definition in postgres.
+* define parsing logic in java.
+* save parsed data in db.

 ### feature description - generate accounting report
 loaded transactions need to be transformed and enriched. transformation needs to happen in a specific format and also generate unique transaction id.